 So, try to avoid this unless you’ll need to start your saddle height tuning from scratch.
 Adjusting your saddle height will take a little trial and error to get right.
 Gradually raise or lower the saddle and ride the bicycle for a few moments to check if it is at a comfortable height.

-To get a rough starting point for the correct the saddle height place the heals on the pedals and rotate the pedals backwards, ensuring the your hips are not rocking from side to side in order to reach each pedal as you rotate your feet.
-To do this you can ask someone to hold you on the bike to take your balance or you can set yourself up in a home trainer.
+To get a rough starting point for the correct saddle height, place your heels on the pedals and rotate the pedals backwards, ensuring that your hips are not rocking from side to side to reach each pedal as you rotate your feet.
+To do this, you can ask someone to hold you on the bike to take your balance, or you can set yourself up in a home trainer.

 To do this method you’ll need someone to use a goniometer to measure the angle of your knee.
-The ideal angel is 27-37 degrees.
+The ideal angle is 27-37 degrees.

 Illustrations sourced from bikefit.com

-Some common signs of incorrect seat height is knee pain.
-If the seat is too height then you’ll get knee pain at the back of your leg behind your knee.
-If the seat is too low then you’ll get knee pain at the front of the knee just below the kneecap.
+One of the most common signs of an incorrectly set seat height is knee pain.
+If the seat is too high, then you’ll get knee pain at the back of your leg behind your knee.
+If the seat is too low, then you’ll get knee pain at the front of the knee just below the kneecap.

 Continual saddle sores are also an indication of the seat being too high.
 This is due to the friction caused when rocking from side to side in order to get to the bottom of the stroke under load and at low cadences.

-Okay, so now the saddle height is perfectly set it’s time to get the seat level.
-This is the angle of the saddle with respect to the ground and set it’s and forward position (You can move the saddle forward or backward a few centimeters).
+Now the saddle height is perfectly set, it’s time to get the seat level.
+This is the angle of the saddle with respect to the ground and its forward position (You can move the saddle forward or backward a few centimetres).

-To adjust these two things you need to loosen the bolts located under the saddle, at the top of the seat post.
+To adjust these two things, you’ll need to loosen the bolts located under the saddle, at the top of the seat post.
 Look under the saddle and you should find it easily.
-Here again, the same principle apply.
-Only loosen the screw so that you can move the saddle but it should not move easily if you are not applying forces on it.
+Here again, the same principle applies.
+Loosen the screw off slightly so that you can move the saddle.